 Bill (high school, photo taken at an elementary school, taping THE COMMODORES (US Navy Stage Band) circa 1971; HS teacher loaned the tape to someone and it was never seen again.
 You can only see the back of my head seated in front of the tape recorder.
 It was a great recording of a great band, and some unknown Washingtonian has the tape, who shouldn't...

-Here are some "nostalgic" photos/reviews taken from a 1955 concert tour Percy did with Tony Bennett.
-Sadly, the very page with the most Percy Faith information, and his picture, was torn out, but it's still very interesting!
+The WMAL studio pictures were taken the day before a concert with Percy Faith as guest conductor of the USAF Concert Band with the Singing Sergeants at DAR Constitution Hall the following day (Sunday, March 24, 1974).
+I don't have the entire concert, but have posted the few songs Percy conducted - with NO STRINGS.Here are some "nostalgic" photos/reviews taken from a 1955 concert tour Percy did with Tony Bennett.
+The very page with the most Percy Faith information, and his picture, was torn out, but it's still very interesting!

 Percy Faith's own listings of his arrangements

-Entire Web Site Copyright © 1995-2013 Bill Halvorsen
+Entire Web Site Copyright © 1995-2018 Bill Halvorsen, email@example.com